Connect with us

 Documentaries

-War documentaries present the facts as they are, without embellishment or bias, and may be just as powerful and compelling as fictional war movies.
+War documentaries present the facts as they are, without embellishment or bias, which may be just as powerful and compelling as fictional war movies.
 When compared to their fictional equivalents, these films provide a fresh and insightful take on the realities of war.
-Essential watching of war movies on Netflix includes the following war documentaries:

 The Vietnam War (2017)

-A vast and epic documentary series, The Vietnam War delves into the past and present of a contentious and polarizing American struggle.
-Ken Burns and Lynn Novick’s series combines audio records, rare films, and interviews with historians, journalists, and soldiers.
-Any viewer interested in the history and legacy of this key struggle must watch The Vietnam War for its thorough and nuanced treatment of the subject matter, its strong emotional effect, and its still-relevant commentary on the nature of war and politics.
+A huge and epic documentary series, The Vietnam War delves into the past and present of a contentious and polarizing American struggle.
+Ken Burns and Lynn Novick’s series combines audio records, rare film, and interviews with historians, journalists, and soldiers.
+Any viewer interested in the history and legacy of this key struggle must watch The Vietnam War for its thorough and nuanced treatment of the subject matter, its strong emotional effect, and its still relevant commentary on the nature of war and politics.

 Five Came Back (2017)

-An intriguing and enlightening documentary series, Five Came Back, delves into how Hollywood films influenced how the public saw WWII.
+An intriguing and enlightening documentary series, Five Came Back delves at how Hollywood films influenced how the public saw WWII.
 This documentary series follows the lives of five famous filmmakers—George Stevens, John Ford, William Wyler, and John Huston—who all left Hollywood to capture the war effort while serving in the military.
-Spectacular archive material, thought-provoking commentary on the influence of cinema on public opinion, and a unique fusion of film history and wartime narrative make Five Came Back an essential viewing for history buffs and lovers of war films.
+Spectacular archive material, thought-provoking commentary on the influence of cinema on public opinion, and a unique fusion of film history and wartime narrative make Five Came Back an essential viewing for history buffs and aficionados of war movies.

 They Shall Not Grow Old (2018)